How Athyna Makes Remote, Work

 Excuse me?

-We make sure at Athyna, in all correspondences, big or small, that we speak the one language we all share.
-This is the one point that I have the least flex on.
-And although we have an entire team filled with people speaking 8.5/10 and above in English, we also have an internal English tutor for those who want to continue to sharpen their comms.
+At Athyna, we make sure that in all correspondence, big or small, we speak the one language we all share.
+This is the one point where I have the least flexibility.
+And although we have an entire team of people who score 8.5/10 or above in English, we also have an internal English tutor for those who want to continue sharpening their comms.

 Remote tech stack

 Next, let’s go through the tech that helps us make sure the wheels go round.
-This is boring but possibly useful too.
-As far as as our key pieces of tech go I am going to segment them into three areas: Big Hitters, Necessary Evils and the Also Rans.
+This is boring, but possibly useful too.
+As far as our key pieces of tech go, I am going to segment them into two areas: Big Hitters, and Necessary Evils.

 Name